xmos/lib_i2s/doc/rst/lib_i2s.rst

      :widths: 20,50

      * - *MCLK*
-       - Master clock. (typically 256 x LRCLK); not part of the standard, but is commonly included for synchronising the internal operation of the analog/digital converters
+       - Master clock. (typically 256 x `WS`); not part of the standard, but is commonly included for synchronising the internal operation of the analog/digital converters

 Key parameters of of a I²S protocol are shown in :numref:`i2s_signal_params`.